 Latex paint contains less hazardous ingredients, so it is less harmful to the environment.
 Plus, it’s easy to clean up with soap and water.
 These reasons make latex paint the paint of choice for many homeowners who are doing their own projects.

 Although popular, latex paints do contain vinyls, acrylics, and epoxies that can be detrimental to the environment if they are not disposed of properly.
 If you pour latex paint down the drain or get rid of it in the trash, it could pose problems.
-So how can you manage leftover latex paint?
-Here are some ways:
+Here are some ways to manage leftover latex paint:

 Reduce the amount of latex paint that you buy.
 Make sure you only buy what you need.
 This eliminates the need to manage leftover latex paint!